shaunday/ToDos/README.md

 - **Mock Authentication:** Used to simplify setup and focus on real-time sync logic.
 Can be replaced with real auth if needed.
 - **Mock Task Sync Client:** Allows for offline testing, simulating network failures, and rapid development.
 - **Semi-Mocked Sharding and CQRS:** Sharding and CQRS-style read/write separation are implemented in a semi-mocked fashion to demonstrate architectural patterns and enable easy extension to real distributed or production-grade implementations.
+- **Caching and Cache Cleanup Services (Real):** Caching and cache cleanup are implemented as real services for performance optimization and resource management.
 - **Real Implementations:** Used for core CRUD and SignalR communication.
 - **Rationale:** Enables rapid development, easier testing, and demonstration of architecture flexibility.
 Mocks are clearly separated and swappable.